GioF71/upmpdcli-plugins/src/mediaserver/cdplugins/subsonic/config.md

 allowartistcoverart|Allow to use coverArt from subsonic api for artist art.
 Usually it's safe to enable.
-Can be slow on navidrome when spotify is integrated because of them applying some throttling. allowfavoritesforfrontpagetags|Allow to use favorites when searching images to apply to the initial view entries allowshufflerandomalbumsforfrontpagetags|Allow to shuffle random albums when selecting image for initial view entries
+Can be slow on navidrome when spotify is integrated because of them applying some throttling. allowfavoritesforfrontpagetags|Allow to use favorites when searching images to apply to the initial view entries allowshufflerandomalbumsforfrontpagetags|Allow to shuffle random albums when selecting image for initial view entries defeatcoverarturl|Allows to entirely defeat loading of cover art, defaults to 0 logwithtimestamp|Adds a timestamp to log entries, defaults to 1